now is modern browser

 • Reduce print speed for better layer adhesion and slower cooling.
 60 mm/s is ideal for PLA.

-With its low shrinkage rate, PLA is an excellent material for high precision prints when proper scaling and print settings are used.
+With its low shrinkage rate, PLA is an excellent material for high-precision prints when proper scaling and print settings are used.

 3D Printed Retractable Predator Cosplay Spear - High-precision Spear Printed with PLA